PixarAnimationStudios/ruby-jss/README.md

-# The JSS Ruby Gem - access to the CasperSuite API
+# The JSS API Ruby Gem - access to the Casper Suite from Ruby

 ## DESCRIPTION

-JSS is a Ruby gem providing access to the REST API of the JAMF Software Server (JSS) - the core of the Casper Suite from JAMF Software, LLC.
-It abstracts API resources as Ruby objects, and provides methods for interacting with those resources.
+jss-api is a Ruby Gem providing access to the REST API of the JAMF Software Server (JSS) - the core of the Casper Suite from JAMF Software, LLC.
+It defines the JSS module, which abstracts API resources as Ruby objects, and provides methods for interacting with those resources.
 It also provides some features that aren't a part of the API itself, but come with other Casper-related tools, such as uploading .pkg and .dmg {JSS::Package} data to the master distribution point, and the installation of {JSS::Package} objects on client machines.
 (See BEYOND THE API)